Skip to content

 Riverview Kitchen

 Another highlight of any visit to Durham is ordering the fluffiest pancakes from Riverview Kitchen and admiring the view from under Framwellgate Bridge.
-The nutella and strawberry pancakes are obviously a classic but you’ll find something for everyone.
+The Nutella and strawberry pancakes are obviously a classic but you’ll find something for everyone.
 Riverview Kitchen is dog friendly too so it’s a perfect ending for those wandering the river banks with their dogs.

 Facebook